Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Ohio State University

-Restrictions: EHS approval required before any drone flight.
-Ohio Stadium TFR applies during all football games.
-No flights over medical center or residential areas.
+Restrictions: EHS approval required before any drone operation on campus.
+No flights over the medical center or residential areas.
+Ohio Stadium TFR strictly enforced during football games and events.
+No flights without prior authorization.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.